Nitesh-vaidyanath/webmonitor/README.md

 # webmonitor

-This can be used for monitoring your website and also persist results on postgress sql.
-Later results can be aggregated from postgress sql
+This is used for monitoring your website and also persist results on postgress sql.
+Later results could be aggregated from postgress sql.

-web_monitor.py gets response code, response time, error message and text search, final results are send to kafka brokers.
-This script can be run as cronjob or kuberentes job.
+web_monitor.py gets response code, response time, error message and text search; final results are sent to kafka brokers.
+This script could be run as cronjob or kuberentes job.
 Command line arguments or ini config file can be used, currently envirnoment vairbales are not supported.

-Note: Even certificates can path can be added in config file but currently it is not supported.
+Note: Even for certificates envirnoment vairables can be added in config file but currently it is not supported.

 > python3 web_monitor.py  --config_file  /tmp/test.ini  --kafka_ca ./certs/ca.crt --kafka_certfile ./certs/client.crt --kafka_keyfile ./certs/client.key
 ```